scorelab/Codelabz/README.md

 - You need to run `firebase emulators:start` or `npm run emulator` first and then run `npm start` inorder to run the codelabz webpage.
 - You can check/open Emulator suite by visiting [localhost:4000](http://localhost:4000).

-#### Import and Export:-
+#### Import and Export:
 - To import ```npm run emulator-import```
 - To export ```npm run emulator-export```
-- Note:- To understand beforehand about importing data from and to emulators, please see [this](https://github.com/scorelab/Codelabz/blob/master/local-firebase-emulators-import-export.md).
+- Note: To understand beforehand about importing data from and to emulators, please see [this](https://github.com/scorelab/Codelabz/blob/master/local-firebase-emulators-import-export.md).
 - **READ THE [RULE-SET](https://github.com/scorelab/Codelabz/blob/master/rule_sets.md) FILE PRIOR TO USING "testdata" FILE.**